EvaMaeRey/ggswitzerland/README.md

 devtools::install(".", upgrade = "never")
 ```

 # Use ggswitzerland!
-A replication of Timo’s work
+A replication of Timo and Angelo’s work

+## Data preparation (binning)

 ``` r
 remove(list = ls())